6 tips for children’s activity providers to increase revenue

 James adds, “Online booking is the only way parents want to sign up for children’s activities.
 Having a simple journey from being interested in a session to being signed up for it is no longer a nice to have, but a critical element of success.
 It needs to look good, represent the values of your organisation and, most importantly, it’s got to work.
 Parents demand simplicity, they want to sign up, understand what they’re signing up for and how they’ll be charged, and that it’ll happen each month without intervention.”

 Do you want a helping hand with increasing your revenue?
-Book a free no-obligation demo here and one of our friendly team will walk you through how we can help.
+Get started today and one of our friendly team will walk you through how we can help.